On This Day in History: June 6

 - Aleksandr Lyapunov, Russian mathematician and physicist (d.
 1918)

-- Karl Ferdinand Braun, German-American physicist and academic, Nobel Prize laureate (d.
+- Karl Ferdinand Braun, German-American physicist and academic, Nobel Prize laureate in 1909 for physics (d.
 1918)

 - Eliza Orzeszkowa, Polish author and publisher (d.
 1910)